-We draw attention to the matters below as disclosed in Note 33 of the financial statements.
+We draw attention to the matters below as disclosed in note 31 of the consolidated and separate financial statements.
 Our audit opinion is not modified in respect of these matters.

 In term of the JSE listing requirements paragraph 3.16. if an issuer has not distributed annual financial statements to all shareholders within three months of its financial year-end, it must publish provisional annual financial statements ("provisional reports") within the three months as specified, even if the financial information is unaudited at that time.
 The Group has failed to submit provisional reports within three months after year end.